Convert PDF to Searchable CSV: A Guide to Structured Data Extraction

 How do I make a PDF searchable before converting it to CSV?

-You must run an Optical Character Recognition (OCR) pass to generate a text layer over the raw image data.
-This process identifies glyphs and maps them to specific character codes.
-Once the document contains this underlying metadata, you can convert PDF to searchable CSV by extracting the text coordinates into a structured grid.
-Professional engines handle this automatically during the extraction phase to ensure the output remains machine-readable.
+Run an Optical Character Recognition (OCR) pass to add a text layer over the image data.
+OCR identifies glyphs and maps them to character codes; once the page carries that text, you can convert PDF to searchable CSV by extracting the values and their positions into a structured grid.
+A field-based engine does this during extraction and returns each value with a bounding box, so the output stays verifiable.

 Can I convert a scanned PDF bank statement to CSV for free?